-- If the panel consists of one arbitrator, the arbitrator will be a public arbitrator selected from the chairperson roster described in Rule 13400(c), unless the parties agree in writing otherwise. - If the panel consists of three arbitrators, one will be a non-public arbitrator and two will be public arbitrators.
-One of the public arbitrators will be selected from the chairperson roster described in Rule 13400(c), unless the parties agree in writing otherwise.
+(a) If the panel consists of one arbitrator, the arbitrator will be a public arbitrator selected from the chairperson roster, unless the parties agree in writing otherwise.

+(b) If the panel consists of three arbitrators, one will be a non-public arbitrator and two will be public arbitrators, one of whom will be selected from the chairperson roster, unless the parties agree in writing otherwise.

-13403.
+12403.
 Generating and Sending Lists to the Parties